Struggling with Playwright assertions? You're not alone. Let's dive into this crucial part of test automation and make it crystal clear.

 If you're not seeing the assertion methods you expect:

-Playwright assertions are powerful tools when used right.
+Playwright assertions are powerful tools when used correctly.
 Prioritize locator assertions for web elements, keep your tests clean and readable, and don't be afraid to dig into the docs for more advanced uses.

 You can find the full list of Generic and Locator assertions in the Playwright documentation with a detailed description of each method and usage example.
 Always skim through this list to find the most suitable assertion method for your validation.